Should you apply sunscreen or moisturizer first? This is the expert-approved order during summer

 Should you apply sunscreen or moisturizer first?
-Here's what the experts say...

-It turns out that deciding whether to apply sunscreen or moisturizer first actually depends on what type of sunscreen you’re using.
+Much like the sunscreen vs sunblock debate, deciding whether to apply sunscreen or moisturizer first actually depends on what type of sunscreen you’re using.

-When you’re putting on moisturizer and sunscreen, “whichever is applied first will be absorbed the best,” says Dr. Susan Chon, professor and dermatologist at The University of Texas MD Anderson Cancer Center (opens in new tab).
+When you’re putting on moisturizer and sunscreen, “whichever is applied first will be absorbed the best,” says Dr. Susan Chon, professor, and dermatologist at The University of Texas MD Anderson Cancer Center.

-Since moisturizers like Origins GinZing Moisturizer are designed to help your skin lock in its hydration, it makes sense that you’d want that to soak into your skin more deeply.
+Since products like Origins GinZing Moisturizer are designed to help your skin lock in its hydration, it makes sense that you’d want that to soak into your skin more deeply.
 But you want your sunscreen to absorb just as effectively, right?

 Not necessarily.
-There are actually two different types of sunscreen—sunscreen vs sunblock—and the order in which you apply them does matter.
+There are two different types of sunscreen, and the order in which you apply them does matter.
 One type is a chemical sunscreen, which works best when it soaks into your skin.
 The other is physical or mineral sunscreen (also called sunblock), which works best when it sits on the surface of the skin.
+Once you know the difference, deciding whether to apply sunscreen or moisturizer first is actually pretty simple.

 Mineral sunscreen

 When physical sunscreen goes on last, it can work its magic without any interference.
 This type of product contains minerals like zinc and titanium dioxide that deflect harmful UV rays before they reach your skin.
+If you’ve heard the old adage about keeping sunscreen “closest to the sun,” this is the right idea if you’re using mineral sunscreen.

-“Physical sunscreens can be applied on top of moisturizers because they act as more of a shield and do not need to be absorbed into the skin to work,” explains Dr. Brooke Jeffy (opens in new tab), a board-certified dermatologist practicing in Phoenix, Arizona.
+“Physical sunscreens can be applied on top of moisturizers because they act as more of a shield and do not need to be absorbed into the skin to work,” explains Dr. Brooke Jeffy, a board-certified dermatologist practicing in Phoenix, Arizona.

 Chemical sunscreen